 So let’s look at some of the issues owners experienced as they got closer to 100K miles and beyond.

-NB: Now before we continue, please bear in mind the below-reported issues are not common issues, but rather sporadic issues reported by owners over a long period of time.
+NB: Please bear in mind the below-reported issues are not common, but rather sporadic issues reported by owners over a long period.
 These are by no means recurring problems, just some honest feedback from owners across the forums.

 20k miles – @20k Driver-side inner fender repaired.